sameera/Layman/README.md

 # Layman
-Layman is a very simple BDD framework for .NET that's built on top of Visual Studio Unit Tests.
+Layman is a very simple BDD framework for .NET that's built on top of xUnit as well as Visual Studio Unit Tests.
 The main objective of the framework is to help you write readable, BDD style tests.

 Layman was initially inspired by [NSpec](https://github.com/mattflo/NSpec) which is a great, feature-packed framework.